-Sphynx cats are well known for their hairless skin, folds and big erect ears.
+Sphynx cats are well known for their hairless skin, folds, and big erect ears.
 Being completely hairless could be seen as a way to hide away from grooming, which attracts many people to this breed, however sphynx cats are pretty high maintenance as they get oily and dirty very often.

 Sphynx cats get very dirty because they are completely hairless.
 This means that the oil secreted on their skin isn’t absorbed and will therefore attract dust and dirt.
-Their bodies almost resemble a dirt magnet picking up on anything in the air or anything they touch.
+Their bodies almost resemble dirt magnets picking up on anything in the air or anything they touch.
 Depending on the type of sphynx, the ability to see dirt varies.

 2. Sphynx cats that sweat a lot can become very dirty.
 The sweat together with the oils will result in the cat’s skin becoming extra greasy almost sticky like wax.
 Creating the ideal scene to attract dirt.

-3. Sphynx cats that are active will play more and will result in them getting dirtier.
+3. Sphynx cats that are active will play more which will result in them getting dirtier.
 This time of play can consist of fidgeting with things around the house as they are driven by curiosity.

 6. Younger sphynx cats produce more oil on their skin than older cats.
-This isn’t the same for all sphynx but some do produce less oils after a year old.
+This isn’t the same for all sphynx but some do produce fewer oils after a year old.
 So a young sphynx get will get way dirtier than an older sphynx.

 Ways to keep a Sphynx Cat Clean?